Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/project-submission.md

     * __Yes / No:__
   * (Relevance) Are the environment builds up to date?
     * __Yes / No:__
-  * (Non-Technical Accessibility) Does the documentation limit use of unnecessary technical jargon?
+  * (Non-Technical Accessibility) Does the documentation limit the use of unnecessary technical jargon?
     * __Yes / No:__
-  * (Inclusion) Does the documentation avoid non-inclusive language? (this could be ‘brogrammer’ language, or exclusionary/derogatory language)
+  * (Inclusion) Does the documentation avoid non-inclusive language? (this could be ‘brogrammer’ language or exclusionary/derogatory language)
     * __Yes / No:__
   * (FOSS standards) Do the README & CONTRIBUTING files provide intended information
     * __Yes / No:__